emilyws27/emilyws27/README.md

 >- Quantum Computing
 >- DevOps

 Think we might work well together or just want to reach out?
 Shoot me an email at e.sheehan(at)wustl.edu!
+I'll be working as a SWE at Microsoft for the summer of 2023, but am always open to exploring new opportunities.